 These insights help marketers identify where to spend their time which drives both marketing and sales productivity.

 Second, marketers are using web analytics to evaluate web visitor behavior.
-The insights from marketing automation systems, Google analytics, and other data analysis tools can help marketers deliver high quality leads to the sales team along with their associated behavior.
+The insights from marketing automation systems, Google Analytics, and other data analysis tools help marketers deliver high quality leads.
 This insight allows sales managers to prioritize where they spend their time and maximize sales opportunities.
 It also provides insight into investor and advisor needs.
-Many times, what a prospect says and what they do don’t align, so the addition of quantitative data helps sales teams decide what information to present and how to present it.
+Many times, what a prospect says and what they do don’t align.
+So, the addition of quantitative data helps sales teams decide what information to present and how.
 The result: Customer-centric sales presentations and shorter sales cycles.

 Conclusion: Get out of your own way

 Successful investment managers give their sales teams the tools they need to be successful.
-Yes, this requires a solid marketing plan with a sales enablement component, but don’t underestimate IT and compliance as key players in your overall business strategy.
-Key decision makers from marketing, sales, IT, and compliance must come together to create a unified plan that achieves timeliness, relevancy, and productivity.
-There are industry experts in financial services marketing automation that can help your firm get on the right track with good processes, best practices, and proven technology solutions.
-Fact sheet, pitchbook, and investment data automation are becoming commonplace at investment companies today, but the key to implementing an effective solution is having the right strategy.
+Yes, this requires a solid marketing plan with a sales enablement component.
+But don’t underestimate IT and compliance as key players in your overall business strategy.
+Key decision-makers from marketing, sales, IT, and compliance must come together to create a unified plan that achieves timeliness, relevancy, and productivity.
+Industry experts who can help your firm get on the right track with good processes, best practices, and proven technology solutions.
+Fact sheet, pitchbook, and investment data automation are becoming commonplace at investment companies today.
+The key to implementing an effective solution is having the right strategy.
 Carefully consider your options to ensure you’re accomplishing your goals and maximizing ROI.
-With the right approach, your firm can gain true competitive advantage and deliver value that truly benefits your customers and drives AUM.Here are some related resources that might interest you:
+With the right approach, your firm can gain a true competitive advantage and deliver value that benefits customers and drives AUM.Here are some related resources that might interest you: